Configuring a Host Connection

 The Configuration window appears in the right pane containing a list of the IMS connections that are available for a selected run-time server.

 - (Optional) Configure your logging and tracing options for each run-time/host configuration using the options available on the Logging/Tracing page.

-- Click Save Configuration to save your configuration as either remote or local.
+- Click Apply Configuration to save your configuration as either remote or local.

 ||The remote configuration file (.cfg) is saved to the install location of the run-time server in the following location:

 |Is not running

 ||The modified configuration file (.cfg) is saved locally to: